talManan/ANN-Classification-Churn-Modelling-with-streamlit/README.md

 The dataset contains customer-related information such as:
 Credit Score

-,Geography
+.Geography

-,Gender
+.Gender

-,Age
+.Age

-,Tenure
+.Tenure

-,Balance
+.Balance

-,Number of Products
+.Number of Products

-,Has Credit Card
+.Has Credit Card

-,Is Active Member
+.Is Active Member

-,Estimated Salary
+.Estimated Salary

-,Target variable:
+.Target variable:

-,Exited (0 or 1) — whether the customer churned
+.Exited (0 or 1) — whether the customer churned

  **Data Preprocessing**

 The following preprocessing steps were performed:

-Label Encoding for binary categorical features
+.Label Encoding for binary categorical features

-,One-Hot Encoding for multi-class categorical variables (Geography)
+.One-Hot Encoding for multi-class categorical variables (Geography)

-,Feature Scaling using StandardScaler
+.Feature Scaling using StandardScaler

-,Splitting data into training and testing sets
+.Splitting data into training and testing sets

-,All preprocessing objects were saved to ensure consistent predictions during deployment.
+.All preprocessing objects were saved to ensure consistent predictions during deployment.

 **Model Architecture (ANN) **

-Built using TensorFlow/Keras
+.Built using TensorFlow/Keras

-,Multiple Dense layers with ReLU activation
+.Multiple Dense layers with ReLU activation

-,Sigmoid output layer for binary classification
+.Sigmoid output layer for binary classification

-,Optimized using:
+.Optimized using:

-,Binary Crossentropy loss
+.Binary Crossentropy loss

-,Adam optimizer
+.Adam optimizer

-,The model was trained and evaluated for performance on unseen data.
+.The model was trained and evaluated for performance on unseen data.

  **Deployment with Streamlit**

-The trained ANN model was deployed using Streamlit:
+.The trained ANN model was deployed using Streamlit:

-User-friendly UI for entering customer details
+.User-friendly UI for entering customer details

-,Real-time churn prediction
+.Real-time churn prediction

-,Reuses saved model and preprocessing objects
+.Reuses saved model and preprocessing objects

-,This makes the project practical and usable beyond notebooks.
+.This makes the project practical and usable beyond notebooks.

 **Tech Stack**

-Python
+.Python

-,NumPy, Pandas
+.NumPy, Pandas

-,Scikit-learn
+.Scikit-learn

-,TensorFlow / Keras
+.TensorFlow / Keras

-,Streamlit
+.Streamlit

 **Key Learnings**

-End-to-end ML pipeline implementation
+.End-to-end ML pipeline implementation

-,ANN model building and evaluation
+.ANN model building and evaluation

-,Model serialization and reuse
+.Model serialization and reuse

-,Deploying ML models as web applications
+.Deploying ML models as web applications